JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 Many data analysis tasks involve splitting a data set into groups, applying some functions to each of the groups and then combining the results.
 A standardized framework for handling this sort of computation is described in the paper "[The Split-Apply-Combine Strategy for Data Analysis](http://www.jstatsoft.org/v40/i01)", written by Hadley Wickham.

-The DataFrames package supports the Split-Apply-Combine strategy through the `by` function, which takes in three arguments: (1) a `DataFrame`, (2) one or more columns to split the `DataFrame` on, and (3) a specification of one or more functions to apply to each subset of the `DataFrame`.
+The DataFrames package supports the split-apply-combine strategy through the `by` function, which is a shorthand for `groupby` followed by `map` and/or `combine`. `by` takes in three arguments: (1) a `DataFrame`, (2) one or more columns to split the `DataFrame` on, and (3) a specification of one or more functions to apply to each subset of the `DataFrame`.
 This specification can be of the following forms:
-- a `col => function` pair indicating that `function` should be called with the vector of values for column `col`, which can be a column name or index
+1. a `col => function` pair indicating that `function` should be called with the vector of values for column `col`, which can be a column name or index
-- a `cols => function` pair indicating that `function` should be called with a named tuple holding columns `cols`, which can be a tuple or vector of names or indices
+2. a `cols => function` pair indicating that `function` should be called with a named tuple holding columns `cols`, which can be a tuple or vector of names or indices
+3. several such pairs, either as positional arguments or as keyword arguments (mixing is not allowed), producing each a single separate column; keyword argument names are used as column names
-- a (named) tuple or vector of such pairs, producing each a single separate column
+4. equivalently, a (named) tuple or vector of such pairs, producing each a single separate column
-- a function which will be called with a `SubDataFrame` corresponding to each group; this form should be avoided due to its poor performance
+5. a function which will be called with a `SubDataFrame` corresponding to each group; this form should be avoided due to its poor performance

 In all of these cases, the function can return either a single row or multiple rows, with a single or multiple columns:
 - a single value produces a single row and column per group